nicill/DLTreeDetection/README.md

 2) Transform into training and testing folders with the appropriate format (tiles cut with mosaic tile, image label tile and tiles boxes text file)

-	IMPORTANT: Open the file and check that the prepare variable in line 238 is set to "koi"     prepare = "koi"
+	IMPORTANT: Open the datahandling.py file and check that, after the "ifmain" clause, the following variables are set as follows: simplifyData = False prepareData = True
+    	prepare = "koi"

 	python dataHandling.py ./Data/Sergi/Label_image_ROI.tif ./Data/Sergi/ROI_KoiwainoujoMosaic.tif ./Data/koiPrepared/ 90